U.S. Chemical Storage Offers Lithium Battery Storage Buildings

 - In the event of contact on clothing, change clothing immediately

-The hazards associated with lithium batteries present challenges to manufacturers and industries who store these powerful energy tools.
-U.S. Chemical Storage provides several different storage buildings designed to safely store lithium batteries.
+Lithium ion batteries present challenges and hazards to manufacturers and industries who store these powerful energy tools.
+U.S. Chemical Storage provides safe, reliable, prefabricated storage buildings designed to safely store lithium batteries.

-Non-fire rated designs offer lithium batteries to be stored outside of facilities, while fire-rated lithium storage buildings are designed to be stored near facilities or even inside facilities to provide efficient manufacturing operations.
+Non-fire rated designs offer lithium batteries to be stored outside of facilities, while fire-rated lithium storage buildings can be located near or even inside facilities to provide efficient manufacturing operations.

-Lithium battery storage buildings can be equipped with charging stations.
-Single and multi-room options are available to safely separate charging stations from battery storage.
+Lithium battery storage buildings are 100% customizable and can be equipped with charging stations.
+Use multi-room storage buildings to safely separate charging stations from battery storage.

-Lithium battery storage buildings should always be equipped with a fire suppression system, climate control, mechanical ventilation, fiberglass grated flooring as well as a variety of doors for exit and entry.
+Other recommended options for lithium battery storage buildings include fire suppression systems, climate control, mechanical ventilation, fiberglass grated flooring and a variety of doors for exit and entry.